saideldah/saideldah/resume.md

 - Supported the managers to monitor the release progress by developing a reporting tool that displays and visualizes statistical information from the source control, which led to extract accurate KPIs for each software engineer in the company.
 - Reduced the cost of installation of the People365 HR Managment System from 2 days to 10 minutes by writing an automation script to install the system.

-## ****Full Stack Software Engineer****

-🏬 **SETS Solutions**

-📍 Beirut, Lebanon

-📅 11/2014- 08/2016

-> SETS is a leading information technology company in the Middle East that provides HR web applications.

-***Achievements**:*

-- Lowered the cost of the customization of recruitment section in People365 HR management system from 12 to 5 man-days, by implementing a customizable recruitment module using NoSql to store the denormalized data and dynamic form data of the job application form.
-- Supported the managers to monitor the release progress by developing a reporting tool that displays and visualizes statistical information from the source control, which led to extract accurate KPIs for each software engineer in the company.
-- Reduced the cost of installation of the People365 HR Managment System from 2 days to 10 minutes by writing an automation script to install the system.

 ## **Web Developer**

 🏬 **Koein**